Winter Observed

 Hands and feet, however, are less discreet.

 By February, the evidence is subtle but unmistakable.
 Cuticles tighten.
 Nail beds lose their natural sheen.
 The skin surrounding them begins to behave less like skin and more like armor.
-It is not neglect.
-It is climate.
+It’s not neglect.
+It’s climate.
 Cold air, frequent washing, indoor heat.
 All of it weakens the cuticle’s role as a protective seal, affecting strength, growth, and how polish ultimately wears.
+And yet this is often when correction intensifies.Winter creates the impression that more must be removed.

+But the cuticle is not excess skin.
+It is a seal.
 A thin barrier protecting the matrix, the living structure beneath the nail plate responsible for growth and integrity.
-When that seal is repeatedly cut back or drilled away in pursuit of aesthetic precision, the body responds predictably.
+When that seal is repeatedly cut back or drilled away in pursuit of a “clean” aesthetic, the body responds predictably.
+It reinforces.

 Thicker regrowth.